Close

 RESULTS - FINAL PRODUCTS

-The objective of the project is to build a pre-operational production chain for our coastal flooding prediction platform.
-It can be activated on demand and in real time by non-specialists end users, via an intuitive web interface based on a Google Earth Engine application.
-A specificity of this forecasting chain will consist in highlighting the risk level of the exposed territories for the end user.
+The objective of the project was to build a pre-operational production chain for our coastal flooding prediction platform.
+It can be activated on demand and in real time by non-specialists end users, via the intuitive web interface https://bandsos.github.io.
+A specificity of this forecasting chain consists in highlighting the risk level of the exposed territories for the end user.

 References